Social Media Syndication Made Simple

 Lookalike audiences allow your ads to reach new people who are most likely to be interested in them because they share similar characteristics with your current customer base.
 Gathering data on your already-existing customers, and leveraging that to find audiences with similar demographics will greatly benefit you.

 Social Media Syndication Best Practices

-1. Know Your Audience.
+1. Know Your Target Audience.

 Social media applications are so personal, so relational, that you cannot get away with publishing and hoping that an audience will come to you.
-Rather, you need to invest time learning about your intended audience, learning which platforms they are active on and what sort of content they like and share.
+Rather, you need to invest time learning about your intended audience, learning which platforms they are active on and what types of content content they like and share.

 2. Test, Test, and Test Again.

 Instead of leaving your marketing success to the off chance that you are still getting the best results in the ever-changing world of social media, perform regular split tests on your posts.

-Split Testing on Social Media: Share or post the same content at different times or with different copy and evaluate which gets better results.
+Split Testing on Social Media: Share or post the same type of content at different times or with different copy and evaluate which gets better results.
 Although there are some tools available to automate this process, it is relatively simple to do manually as well.

 What should you test for?
 Start by looking for:

 - The best time to post